We Need to Recognize that We Are All Saints and We Are All Sinners

 We should want that change to happen.

-We should want people who have bad values, behaviors, and beliefs to change those values, behaviors, and beliefs.
+We should want people who have bad values, bad behaviors, and bad beliefs to change those values, behaviors, and beliefs.

 Most religions seek converts.
 Religions sometimes both guide and encourage change as part of the conversion process.

 Most religions actually want people to become enlightened and to have conversion and alignment experiences in their lives.
-Converts are welcomed into many religious settings.
+Converts are welcomed into many religious settings and religions tend to welcome what they endorse as enlightenment experiences.

-We need to decide now if we want to adopt that model and goal for our other sets of ethical, moral, intellectual and societal values and behaviors.
+We need to decide now if we want to adopt that model and goal for our Peace movement and for our other sets of ethical, moral, intellectual and societal values and behaviors.

 Do we want people who were racist, for example, to stop being racist — and what do we want to do about either prior racist behavior or beliefs when someone goes through a conversion experience and is not racist today?

-Prior beliefs that have now changed in enlightened and accepting ways might be an easy decision for future inclusion — but people who have prior history of behaviors that did real damage in racist ways might be held to a different standard based on the severity of the behaviors.
+Prior beliefs that have now changed in enlightened and accepting ways might be an easy decision for future inclusion — but people who have prior history of behaviors that did real damage in racist, sexist or misogynistic ways to other people might be held to a different standard based on the severity of the behaviors.

-Behaviors and beliefs might lead down slightly different paths for conversions.
+Behaviors and beliefs might lead down slightly different paths for conversions for some people.

 For both gender issues and racism issues, prior damaging behaviors might be held to a different standard when they are known and dealt with in the context of relevant laws about those behaviors.